SysKitTeam/docs-trace/licensing-and-activation/activation-faq.md

 ## What is product activation?

 Product activation is an anonymous, secure and hassle-free process that authenticates licensed users during the installation process.
-The process verifies that the product product account information indentified by the product key is genuine and has not been activated on more systems than allowed by the SysKit End-User License Agreement \(EULA\).
+The process verifies that the product account information indentified by the product key is genuine and has not been activated on more systems than allowed by the SysKit End-User License Agreement \(EULA\).

 ## Why does SysKit require their customers to activate the software?